University Libraries Facilities Use Guidelines for Fall 2020

 - We will not host events in our facilities until further notice.

-- Using signage in elevator lobbies in our facilities, and in the elevators themselves, encourage patrons to limit the number of people riding on elevators at one time.
+- We encourage patrons to limit the number of people riding on elevators at one time.

-- Regular hand washing/personal hygiene is encouraged with signage, and hand sanitizer is available throughout our facilities.
+- Regular hand washing/personal hygiene is encouraged, and hand sanitizer is available throughout our facilities.

 - Regular cleaning and disinfection of high touch surfaces will be performed in our facilities.